 Why we like it: You can’t go wrong with a classic parfait at snack time.
 If strawberries aren’t your thing, try using seasonal fruits instead.

 What makes it healthy: Quinoa is a complete protein, meaning it has all the amino acids our bodies need to get from food.
-Ground flaxseeds lend their anti-inflammatory omega-3 fats.
+Sesame seeds and peanut butter both offer sources of healthy fats.

-Why we like it: This recipe uses ingredients you might already have in your pantry, like oats, quinoa, almonds and raisins.
+Why we like it: This recipe uses ingredients you might already have in your pantry, like oats, quinoa, peanut butter, and dried cranberries.

 What makes it healthy: Slow-burning carbs like oats help satisfy your hunger without leading to not-so-fun blood sugar crashes.